 This Almond Banana Bread recipe takes traditional banana bread to the next level!
 It uses almond extract and sliced almonds to add a subtle almond flavor to this moist banana bread.

-It uses whole wheat flour, coconut oil and almond extract, making it a bit healthier than traditional banana bread.
+It uses a combination of whole wheat flour and all purpose flour, coconut oil and almond extract, making it a bit healthier than traditional banana bread.
 I hope you enjoy this recipe!

 - It's made with almond extract and topped with sliced almonds for extra almond-y flavor